owncloud/web/README.md

 - **pdf-viewer:** An extension for opening PDF files without leaving the UI
 - **preview:** An extension for opening audio, video and image files
 - **search:** An extension for registering search providers, which then get rendered into the layout in the **runtime** using a portal
-- **skeletion:** Bare extension serving as a playground for prototyping new custom extensions
+- **skeleton:** Bare extension serving as a playground for prototyping new custom extensions
-- **text-editor:** An extension for creating, opening and editing `.md` and `.txt` files
+- **text-editor:** An extension for creating, opening and editing plain text files, like e.g. `.md` or `.txt`
-- **user-management:** An extension for basic user and group management by the admin
+- **user-management:** An extension for basic user and group management by the admin.
+Only works with the Infinite Scale platform, as it uses the graph API.

 Notable dependencies are the [ownCloud web design system](github.com/owncloud/owncloud-design-system/), providing UI components and style rules, and the [ownCloud web sdk](github.com/owncloud/owncloud-sdk/), which abstracts away interactions with both backends.
 Both are actively improved by the same maintainers that also work on the `web` frontend.